parlr/ruby-font-creator/README.md

 # Hanzi-pinyin-font

 Font builder to help students of Chinese learn to read faster.
-In order to do so we created a font that append both the Character (漢字) and the pronociation (pīnyīn)
+In order to do so we created a font that append both the Character (漢字) and the pronociation (pīnyīn).

 ## Requirement